mbuckler/personal-website/content/post/what-you-need-djing.md

 +++

 ![Me DJing at a local show](/img/dj-post/me-djing.jpg)

+Welcome!
+If you want to learn how to DJ for the first time, then you're in the right place.
+This post is the first in a series of three which will bring you from knowing nothing to being able to play a mix of your very own at your next party.
+Below I'll explain what you need to get started, then in the next post I'll help you [learn the basics](/post/learn-djing-basics) of DJing, and finally I'll show you exactly [how I prepare my DJ mixes](/post/how-to-mix).
+Below I share a little about how I got started in DJing, but if you just want technical details feel free to skip that and jump to "What you need to get started."
+I hope you enjoy!

+## How I got started DJing

 Those of you who know me well know that I have been a massive fan of electronic dance music (aka EDM) for a long time.
 Every EDM fan has a different story for